 The flowering heads are terminal on the stems and held erect well above the leaf blades.
 The head is an open panicle, pyramidal in shape, up to 9 inches high and half as wide as the height.
 The primary branches of the panicle are upright to spreading (as much as 70 degrees from the central rachis).

 Spikelets appear loosely arranged on the upper 2/3rds of the branches of the panicle.
-Where the small branches attach to the main stem, it is slightly swollen and in that area of the lower 1/3 of the branches of the panicle there is an elongated gland which produces an aromatic scent - one of the few grasses to have a scent during flowering.
+Where the small branches attach to the main stem, the stem is slightly swollen, and in the lower 1/3 of the branches of the panicle there is an elongated gland which produces an aromatic scent - one of the few grasses to have a scent during flowering.
 The spikelets themselves are elongated, 3 to 6 mm long, slightly reddish to straw-colored, with one floret per spikelet that usually has 3 anthers that are yellowish to purplish.
 The glumes covering the forming seed are lanceolate in shape and unequal in size, the lower 1.8 to 4.5 mm long, the upper 2.4 to 6 mm long.
 Lemmas are pointed and without hair and slightly shorter than the paleas.

 Habitat: Being a plant of the tall grass prairie, Prairie Dropseed grows best in sandy to loamy soils, with dry to moderate moisture conditions and full sun.
 Less that full sun will cause lodging of the flowering heads.
 The root system is fibrous, not rhizomatous.